 September 23, 2019

-To honour his retirement after 11 years as Executive Director, the Medical Council of Canada (MCC) created the one-time Dr. Ian Bowmer Award for Leadership in Social Accountability for 2019.
+To honour Dr. Ian Bowmer’s retirement after 11 years as Executive Director of the Medical Council of Canada (MCC), the MCC sought to award a one-time Dr. Ian Bowmer Award for Leadership in Social Accountability at our 2019 Annual Meeting.

 Dr. Nicole Thompson